The Super Cool Roof Guide

 7 Star rating and beyond

 The application of Super Therm® to a roof would take the energy rating beyond 7 Stars, proven to save up to 20-50% in energy use (Industry testing) while lowering CO2 emissions and extending roof life.
-Super Therm® insulation coating technology blocks 95% of solar heat entering a building and used globally…that’s a game changer!
+Super Therm® ceramic heat block coating technology blocks 95% of solar heat entering a building and used globally…that’s a game changer!

 NEOtech Coatings Articles